 Umbilicoplasty, also known as belly button surgery, is a cosmetic surgical procedure that involves reshaping and/or repositioning the belly button to improve its appearance.
 Some of the benefits of umbilicoplasty surgery include the following:

-- Improved Appearance: Umbilicoplasty can improve the appearance of the belly button, making it more aesthetically pleasing and balanced with the surrounding abdomen.
+Umbilicoplasty can improve the appearance of the belly button, making it more aesthetically pleasing and balanced with the surrounding abdomen.

-- Corrects Imperfections: Umbilicoplasty can correct imperfections such as an outie belly button, excess skin, scars, or deformities caused by previous surgeries.
+Umbilicoplasty can correct imperfections such as an outie belly button, excess skin, scars, or deformities caused by previous surgeries.

-- Boosts Confidence: Many people feel self-conscious about the appearance of their belly button, and umbilicoplasty can help boost their confidence and self-esteem.
+Many people feel self-conscious about the appearance of their belly button, and umbilicoplasty can help boost their confidence and self-esteem.

-- Minimal Downtime: Recovery time for umbilicoplasty is usually short, with most patients able to return to work and normal activities within a few days.
+Recovery time for umbilicoplasty is usually short, with most patients able to return to work and normal activities within a few days.

-- Long-lasting Results: The results of umbilicoplasty are usually long-lasting, with the new appearance of the belly button remaining stable over time.
+The results of umbilicoplasty are usually long-lasting, with the new appearance of the belly button remaining stable over time.

-Preparing for belly button surgery, also known as umbilicoplasty, is an essential step to ensure the best possible outcome and minimize the risk of complications.
+Preparing for belly button surgery, also known as umbilicoplasty, is an essential step to ensure the best possible outcome and minimise the risk of complications.
 The following are some general guidelines on how to prepare for belly button surgery:

-- Choose a qualified and experienced surgeon: Research and choose a certified plastic surgeon who specialises in umbilicoplasty.
+Research and choose a certified plastic surgeon who specialises in umbilicoplasty.
 Check their credentials, reviews, and before-and-after photos to ensure they have the necessary expertise and experience to perform the surgery safely and effectively.

-- Consultation with your surgeon: Schedule a consultation with your surgeon at Centre for Surgery to discuss the surgery’s details, your desired outcome, and any potential risks or complications.
+Schedule a consultation with your surgeon at Centre for Surgery to discuss the surgery’s details, your desired outcome, and any potential risks or complications.
 Your surgeon will examine your navel, take photographs, and provide personalised advice on how to prepare for the procedure.

-- Stop smoking and avoid certain medications: Smoking can increase the risk of complications and delay the healing process.
+Smoking can increase the risk of complications and delay the healing process.
 Your surgeon may advise you to stop smoking for at least a month before and after surgery.
 You should also avoid certain medications, such as aspirin, non-steroidal anti-inflammatory drugs (NSAIDs), and blood-thinning medications, which can increase the risk of bleeding.

-- Follow pre-operative instructions: Your surgeon will provide specific pre-operative instructions, such as fasting for a certain period before surgery, avoiding alcohol, and arranging for someone to drive you home after the surgery.
+Your surgeon will provide specific pre-operative instructions, such as fasting for a certain period before surgery, avoiding alcohol, and arranging for someone to drive you home after the surgery.
 Following these instructions is crucial to ensure your safety and the success of the surgery.

-- Arrange for post-operative care: You will need someone to drive you home after the surgery and stay with you for at least 24 hours.
+You will need someone to drive you home after the surgery and stay with you for at least 24 hours.
 Arrange for someone to help you with daily activities, such as cooking, cleaning, and taking care of children or pets, for the first few days after surgery.
 Also, prepare a comfortable recovery area with pillows, blankets, and entertainment to help you rest comfortably during your recovery.

-- Stock up on supplies: Before the surgery, stock up on supplies you may need during your recovery, such as pain medication, compression garments, and wound care products.
+Before the surgery, stock up on supplies you may need during your recovery, such as pain medication, compression garments, and wound care products.
 Your surgeon will provide specific recommendations based on your individual needs.

-- Follow a healthy lifestyle: Eating a healthy diet, staying hydrated, and getting enough rest can help promote optimal healing and reduce the risk of complications.
+Eating a healthy diet, staying hydrated, and getting enough rest can help promote optimal healing and reduce the risk of complications.

 The umbilicoplasty procedure can vary depending on the specific goals and needs of the patient.
 However, the following is a general outline of the steps involved in a typical umbilicoplasty surgery:

-- Reshaping the navel: The surgeon will carefully dissect the skin and underlying tissue from the navel to gain access to the area that needs modification.
+The surgeon will carefully dissect the skin and underlying tissue from the navel to gain access to the area that needs modification.
 They will remove any excess skin, fat, or tissue as needed to achieve the desired shape and size.
 If a hernia is present, the protruding tissue will be pushed back into the abdominal cavity, and the defect in the abdominal wall will be repaired with sutures or mesh.

-- Dressing and post-operative care: After the surgery is complete, the surgeon will apply a sterile dressing and compression garment to help reduce swelling and support the healing process.
+After the surgery is complete, the surgeon will apply a sterile dressing and compression garment to help reduce swelling and support the healing process.
 The patient will be given instructions on how to care for the incision site, as well as any necessary pain medication or antibiotics to prevent infection.

 Recovery after umbilicoplasty surgery is generally quicker and less complicated than more invasive abdominal procedures.
 However, every individual’s healing process may vary.
 The following is a general outline of what to expect during recovery from umbilicoplasty surgery:

-- Pain management: Mild to moderate discomfort is normal in the first few days following the surgery.
+Mild to moderate discomfort is normal in the first few days following the surgery.
 Your surgeon will likely prescribe pain medication to help manage any pain.
 Over-the-counter pain relievers, such as acetaminophen, may also be recommended, but always follow your surgeon’s advice regarding pain management.

-- Swelling and bruising: Some swelling and bruising around the navel area are common after umbilicoplasty.
+Some swelling and bruising around the navel area are common after umbilicoplasty.
 Wearing a compression garment, as recommended by your surgeon, can help reduce swelling and support the healing process.
 Swelling and bruising typically subside within a few weeks.

-- Follow-up appointments: You will have follow-up appointments with your surgeon to monitor your healing progress and address any concerns.
+You will have follow-up appointments with your surgeon to monitor your healing progress and address any concerns.
 These appointments are essential to ensure a successful recovery and the best possible outcome.

-- Scar management: Some scarring is inevitable after umbilicoplasty, but the scars typically fade and become less noticeable over time.
+Some scarring is inevitable after umbilicoplasty, but the scars typically fade and become less noticeable over time.
 Your surgeon may recommend topical treatments or silicone sheets to help minimize scarring.
 Protecting the scar from sunlight is also crucial, as sun exposure can cause darkening and thickening of the scar.

 There are several factors which will determine the overall cost of the belly button reshaping procedure, and the final quotation will be given after a face-to-face consultation with your specialist plastic surgeon.